|Elliott Sound Products||AN-005|

 The ideal zero crossing detector has infinite gain, and will change its output state at the exact moment the input signal passes through zero.
 The output state change should be instantaneous.

 It goes without saying that the 'ideal' does not exist, and there are many factors that influence the end result.
-All devices have finite gain (typically around 100dB or more), and that limits the ultimate sensitivity to a change of voltage at the input.
+All devices have finite gain (typically up to 100dB or so), and that limits the ultimate sensitivity to a change of voltage at the input.
 The input transistors of a comparator based circuit will never be perfectly matched, so the zero point can be displaced by several (or many) millivolts.
 All active circuits are subject to speed limitations, and nothing is instant.
 The output voltage can't change from (say) zero to 5V without some finite speed limit (known as slew rate).
 There is also the circuit's reaction time (propagation delay) that has to be considered, as that determines how quickly a signal gets from the input to the output.
 The limitations of real circuits have to be considered during the design process.
 While reality can be disappointing, that's what we have to live with.